rajShaibya/Infonetica_Workspace/README.md

 ---

 ## Notes
-- **All data is in-memory only.** When the app stops, all workflows and instances are lost.
+- **All data is in-memory only.** When the app stops, all machines and instances are lost.
 - **Runs on port 5000** by default (see console output for confirmation).
 - **Tested with Postman.**
 - Models, storage, and endpoints are clearly separated for maintainability.